jonaylor89/resume/README.md

     list: ["Differential Equations", "Multivariable Calculus", "Linear Algebra", "Theory of Computation", "Operating Systems", "Software Engineering", "Algorithms w/ Advanced Data Structures", "Interactive Virtual Worlds", "Databases", "Programming Languages"]
 }
 ```

+If you want to hide a subsection for print, change `noPrint` to true.

 ### Decorators
 Decorators can be applied to subsections to link out to webpages, and provide some contextual info with an icon.
 Any [http://fontawesome.io/icons/](Font Awesome) icon should work.
 ```js